 - Eat delicious local food in the beautiful restaurants

-- Visit Green Village – stunning houses made of bamboo in the jungle near Ubud
+- Visit Green Village – stunning houses made of bamboo in the jungle just outside Ubud

 - Visit a spa and get a massage